 The Festival makes every effort to accommodate accessibility where possible but it is not guaranteed.

 History and Disclaimer

 The Festival is a small media arts festival run by four part time staff and a great team of volunteers.
 We provide access to excellent films from around the world with minimal admission prices, often pay what you can.
-The festival traditionally takes place over one first weekend in November in a variety of venues throughout downtown Guelph with a growing number of outreach sites in community centres, farms and the University.
+The festival takes place over the first week of November in a variety of venues throughout downtown Guelph with a growing number of outreach sites in community centres, farms and the University.
 Our downtown venues range from local galleries to coffee shops, large churches to small art studios.
-NOT ALL OF THESE VENUES ARE CURRENTLY WHEELCHAIR ACCESSIBLE.
-We have marked which venues are accessible on our printed program as well as our website.
-Every year we strive to increase the percentage of venues with wheelchair access.
+2018 marked the first year that we were able to offer all of our venues as wheelchair accessible, and we plan to continue and expand our accessibility.

 Providing goods and services to people with disabilities